thiemowa/user_generated_repair_instruction_corpus/README.md

-# German User-generated Repair Instruction Corpus Version 1.0
+# German User-Generated Repair Instruction Corpus Version 1.0
 The corpus contains 3,157 posts, with 682 tagged “Instruction” and 2,475 tagged “NoInstruction”, representing different characteristics of the platform motor-talk.
 The folder contains the following files:

 Corpus.zip: the corpus inclusding an undersampled data set and an oversampled data seet